weiwensangsang/nestjs-best-practices/problems/event-loop.md

   -  How does control flow manage the function calls?
   -  List down the steps using which “Control Flow” controls the function calls in Node.js?
   -  What is the order of execution in control flow statements?

+### Questions

+10. What is a reactor pattern in Node.js?

+11. 什么是事件循环 (Event Loop)？它是如何工作的？

+12. What does event-driven programming mean?

+13. Differentiate between process.nextTick() and setImmediate()?

+14.

+15. What do you understand by Event-driven programming?

+16.

+17. List down the tasks which should be done asynchronously using the event loop?

+18. What is the difference between setImmediate() and setTimeout()?

+19.

+20.

+21.

+22.

+23. What is the primary reason to use the event-based model in Node.js?

+24.

+25. List down the various timing features of Node.js.

+-